israelljunnior/PersonPhone-FrontEnd/README.md

 # Get Started

-In order to run the project, I recomend to run with `npm start` command.
+In order to run the project, I recomend to run with `npm start` command and don't forget to configure your api route on file `proxy.config.js`.

 # PersonPhone-FrontEnd